 - August 2020: Labster is available as an integrated tool in Quercus and may be licensed for course use.
 See Quercus integration details.

-- September 2020: A Labster-UofT fall pilot project is underway as described in this earlier Online Learning post.
+- September 2020: A Labster-UofT fall pilot project is underway as described in this earlier post.

 Ladderane, which provides a customizable platform allowing instructors to create virtual chemistry experiments to meet their own needs and learning outcomes, has recently contacted Online Learning Strategies with an offer to start a Pilot with interested instructors.
 Instructors have the option to create experiments from scratch or use template experiments in the Gallery section of their dashboard.
 A wide variety of different elements can be customized for each experiment including, but not limited to, chemical names, glassware, colors and states of matter.
 This flexibility provides an opportunity to create a unique experiment for both individual students and groups of students.
 Follow this link to view a Ladderane demo.
 Please contact email@example.com if interested.

-Online Learning Strategies is keeping tabs on any upcoming pilot opportunities involving virtual lab simulations.
+Digital Learning Innovation is keeping tabs on any upcoming pilot opportunities involving virtual lab simulations.
 For a consultation please email firstname.lastname@example.org.